 It’s easy to get frustrated and to think that maybe you’re not meant to be a vlogger.
 However, the good news is that consistency is the key to achieving success.

 Consistency is the key to becoming a successful YouTuber.
-If you’re just starting out it’s extremely important that you start vlogging regularly.
+If you’re just starting out it’s extremely important that you start vlogging and uploading videos regularly.
 If you only vlog once every couple of months, or even less often, then your channel won’t grow very fast.
 However, if you can consistently upload 2-3 videos per week, or even more, then you will start to gain momentum.